ekkus93/sparkle_motion/docs/ORCHESTRATOR.md

   checkpoint indicates `status == "success"` or the manifest's last status for the stage is `success`.

+### Helper APIs for selective resume/retry

+- `Runner.resume_from_stage(run_id=..., stage="images", movie_plan=None)` — reruns the
+  specified stage and every subsequent stage while skipping earlier ones.
+When `movie_plan` is omitted the runner loads `runs/<run_id>/movie_plan.json`.
+  Useful after manual edits to assets or when a stage failed mid-run.
+- `Runner.retry_stage(run_id=..., stage="qa", movie_plan=None)` — reruns only the
+  provided stage (no other stages execute).
+This forces a new checkpoint even if the previous run succeeded, which is helpful after fixing QA policies or assets referenced by a single stage.
+- Both helpers validate the stage name and internally delegate to `Runner.run()` with the appropriate `resume/start_stage/only_stage` values, so service wiring, manifest updates, and human-review hooks continue to work identically to a full run.

 9) Example minimal stage
 ------------------------